svenmalvik/svenmalvik.com/_posts/2020-12-25-azure-service-endpoints.md

 ![Overview of Service Endpoints](https://cdn.svenmalvik.com/images/az-303/az-303-sc-7.jpg)*Overview of Service Endpoints*

-We had now over to the storage account, and select *Networking*.
+We head now over to the storage account, and select *Networking*.
 As you see, there is o virtual network selected for now which means that the content isn't restricted to a location yet.
 To change this we *select networks*.

 ![Starting restricting access to networks](https://cdn.svenmalvik.com/images/az-303/az-303-sc-8.jpg)*Starting restricting access to networks*